Continue with Facebook

 If you suspect your itching is from gluten sensitivity rather than an oat allergy, you should be fine with oat products labeled as gluten-free.
 A blood test can help determine if your symptoms are related to oats or gluten.

+The interaction between oat proteins and the immune system can amplify the inflammation already associated with eczema for those who are sensitive to oats.
 Allergy-triggered inflammation can cause swollen patches on the skin from an overactive immune response.
-The interaction between oat proteins and the immune system can amplify the inflammation already associated with eczema for those who are sensitive to oats.

 You may have swelling, particularly around areas of direct oat exposure (such as with creams or lotions that have oat ingredients).
-Along with irritation and discomfort, swelling can make moving and exercising more difficult.
+Along with causing irritation and discomfort, swelling can make moving and exercising more difficult.

-People with an oat allergy and eczema might notice small raised bumps or hives on their skin.
+People with an oat allergy might notice small raised bumps or hives on their skin.
 Oats contain proteins that trigger a histamine release in people who are allergic to them.
 This bumpy skin can be itchy and discolored, affecting the way your skin looks and feels.

+In severe cases of oat allergy, a person’s skin might start to ooze or weep.
+A combination of oozing skin and eczema can lead to an increased risk of infection.
+When your skin barrier is compromised, your body is less protected against infections.
 No matter how careful you are, you can still get exposed to pathogens (bacteria or viruses) during daily life.
 Any contact with other people, animals, and even the natural environment raises your chances of bacterial, fungal, and viral infections.
-While a strong skin barrier can keep these germs from getting into your body, areas of broken skin make your body vulnerable to potentially harmful invaders and further complications.

 All people with eczema should be mindful of infection risk, regardless of their triggers.
 Maintaining good hygiene habits is essential, as is reaching out for medical care at the first sign of infection.
 Infections can cause fevers, chills, skin that’s warm to the touch, tenderness, and other symptoms like nausea or lightheadedness.
 Let your doctor know right away if you think you have an infection so you can take care of it before it spreads or gets worse.

 Having eczema can mean your skin is particularly sensitive to allergens.
 However, your skin may not be the only organ affected during an allergic reaction.
 Allergies can cause mild symptoms or severe reactions.
-People with food allergies usually show symptoms shortly after eating the offending food.
-If you’re allergic to oats, you’ll probably experience symptoms within minutes of eating them.
-Although less likely, it’s also possible to have delayed food allergy symptoms that take several hours to develop.
+People with food allergies usually show symptoms shortly after eating the food containing the allergen.

 Common symptoms of food allergies include:

-Mild symptoms such as nasal congestion, runny nose, or gastrointestinal problems may be managed with over-the-counter antihistamines.
+Mild symptoms, such as nasal congestion, runny nose, or gastrointestinal problems, may be managed with over-the-counter antihistamines.
 An allergist can do a skin prick test to help identify your triggers so you can try to avoid them.
 In addition, if you’re allergic to a particular ingredient, you may need to avoid touching it as well.
 This means that people allergic to oats should avoid skin care products containing colloidal oatmeal or oats.

-However, severe allergies can lead to a life-threatening response called anaphylaxis.
+Severe allergies can lead to a life-threatening response called anaphylaxis.
 During anaphylaxis, the airways close up, making breathing difficult.
 As a result, people with severe allergies may be required to keep emergency treatment on them at all times in case of accidental exposure.
 Your dermatologist or other provider can prescribe an epinephrine autoinjector for severe allergic reactions to oats or other allergens.

 Managing an oat allergy and eczema can take a toll on your mental and emotional well-being.
 Constant itchiness, pain, and visible skin symptoms can raise your anxiety levels or leave you feeling depressed.
-Recognizing and addressing the psychological impact of eczema is crucial for you or your child who’s affected by the condition.
+Recognizing and addressing the psychological impact of eczema is crucial for you or your loved one who’s affected by the condition.

 MyEczemaTeam is the social network for people with eczema and their loved ones.
-On MyEczemaTeam, more than 49,000 members come together to ask questions, give advice, and share their stories with others who understand life with eczema.
+On MyEczemaTeam, members come together to ask questions, give advice, and share their stories with others who understand life with eczema.

 Get updates directly to your inbox.

-Become a member to get even more:
+Become a member to get even more

 A MyEczemaTeam Subscriber